-Part of the Wappingers Falls Historical District, built 1741 by two Dutchmen, Adolphus and Nicholas Brewer, who settled here and built this Homestead plus several mills along the Wappingers Creek.
+Part of the Wappingers Falls Historical District, built 1741 by two Dutchmen, Adolphus and Nicholas Brouwer, who settled here and built this Homestead plus several mills along the Wappingers Creek.
+Nicholas and his sons were active Patriots, supplying wheat, corn and more, without compensation, to Washington's Army.
 The Homestead was later sold to Peter Mesier, a Tory loyalist merchant from New York City.

-The Wappingers Historical Society maintains the Brewer-Mesier Homestead and Museum.
+The Wappingers Historical Society maintains the Brouwer-Mesier Homestead and Museum.
 Part of the tour also features portion of their large collection of Native American artifacts.
-The Mesier Homestead is open for free tours on the 2nd Sunday of the month, April-December from 1pm-4pm.
-Special group tours for other days can be arranged by calling 845-632-1281.
+The Mesier Homestead is open for free tours year-round, generally on the 2nd Sunday of the month, from 1pm-4pm.
+Last tour is at 3:30pm.
+Special student and group tours for other days can be arranged by calling 845-632-1281.